 Air Spray Guns (conventional)

 With professional “conventional” air spray guns (like from Devilbiss, Binks or Krautzberger) the best coating results can be achieved.
 Here stands “conventional” for spray guns which work with a pressure of higher than 1 bar, and which are not working according to a HVLP system.
 Both gravity and pressure feed spray guns can be used.
+Cost-effective alternatives are, for example, the Devilbiss GFG-670 and Devilbiss FLG-5.
 Siphon/Suction type is not recommended.
-In general, Primer guns are a good choice, such as the Devilbiss GPI.
+In general, Primer guns are a good choice.

 Nozzle size can start as small as 1.2mm (pressure feed) to 1.4-1.8mm (gravity feed).
 Depending on the nozzle size, the Plasti Dip material has to be diluted with thinners up to 50%.

 Plasti Dip International, for example, recommends the Binks Model 95 with 1.2mm (0.046″) nozzle and an air cap that features a maximum air consumption of up to 20 cfm (566 lpm) at 70PSI (4.8 bar) in combination with up to 50% dilution.
 Note: this is only the maximum throughput of the air cap at highest pressure.
 Under normal working conditions the material pressure should be adjusted between 20-25 PSI (1.4-1.7 bar) and air atomization between 15 -25psi (1.0-1.7 bar) at the tank.